sandeepverana/Postgresql/Postgres-practise.md

 ```
 **Recursive CTE's:**

-CTEs allow themselves to be called until some condition is met.Recursive queries are typically used to deal with hierarchical or tree-structured data.
+CTEs allow themselves to be called until some condition is met.
+Recursive queries are typically used to deal with hierarchical or tree-structured data.

 + Possible to express recurssion in sql.
 + Works with the concept of working table(which is temporary table to store results)